Korneliussen, Niviaq

 Writer born in Nanortalik (Greenland) in 1990.

-Niviaq Korneliussen was born on the 27th of January in 1990 in Nanortalik, a small village in southern Greenland, where she spent her childhood.
-The daughter of Arnaq and Jens Korneliussen, she has two sisters named, Kulunnguaq and Tukummeq.
-At the end of her adolescence, she travelled to the United States on an educational exchange.
-During her young years, she grew fond of writing, without being specifically inspired into it by Greenlandic literature she studied at school neither by her uncle, a writer.
+Niviaq Korneliussen was born on 27 January 1990 in Nanortalik, a small village in southern Greenland, where she spent her childhood.
+The daughter of Arnaq and Jens Korneliussen, she has two sisters, Kulunnguaq and Tukummeq.
+As a teenager, she travelled to the United States as part of an exchange program.
+During her youth, she grew fond of writing, though she did not draw her inspiration specifically from the Greenlandic literature she studied in school nor from her uncle, a writer.